 1. IDrive is the best cloud backup solution right now

 IDrive ranks highly on every review due to its great features and fair pricing.
-The software is available for Windows and macOS computers as well as smartphones and tablets running Android or iOS, and there are also command-line scripts for Linux machines.
+The software is available for Windows and macOS as well as Android or iOS, and there are command-line scripts for Linux machines.

 2. Backblaze is the easiest cloud backup solution